We will reply to your message within an hour.

 Replace clamps, screws, seats, and slotted pins in carbide insert holders.

-These tools come with carbide inserts installed.
-When one edge of the insert dulls, rotate it to use a sharp edge.
+A carbide insert comes installed on these tools.
+When one edge of the insert dulls, rotate to a fresh one.

 Made from heat-resistant ceramic, these inserts are reinforced with strands of silicon carbide to add strength and prevent chips or fractures.